Religion in Bangladesh: Judaism

 Since the 18th century there have been Jews in what today is Bangladesh, but their number was always very small, often only some few individuals.
 The Jewish population in East Bengal was only about 135 Jews at the time of the Partition of British India in 1947.

 By the late 1960s, much of the Jewish community had left for Calcutta.
 According to historian Ziauddin Tariq Ali, a trustee of the Liberation War Museum, "There were two Jewish families in Bangladesh [after independence], but both migrated to India — one in 1973 and the other in 1975."
 In 2018 there were 4 Jews in Dhaka.
+Some sources also claim that there are 175 Jews in Bangladesh, and 3,500 with Bangladeshi ancestry.
+Bangladesh also has a small community of the Jewish Bnei Menashe Kuki-Chin-Mizo community, they mostly live in Bandarban district.